MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 [**PHASE 1: SERVER-SIDE CONFIGURATION FOR AD RMS**](migrate-from-ad-rms-phase1.md)

-- **Step 1: Download the Azure RMS Management Administration Tool**
+- **Step 1: Download the Azure RMS Management Administration Tool and and identify your tenant URL**

-    The migration process requires you to run one or more of the Windows PowerShell cmdlets from the Azure RMS module that is installed with the Azure RMS Management Administration Tool.
+    The migration process requires you to run one or more of the  PowerShell cmdlets from the Azure RMS module that is installed with the Azure RMS Management Administration Tool.
+You will also need to know the URL for your Azure Information Protection tenant to complete many of the migration steps, and you can identity this value by using PowerShell.

 - **Step 2.
 Export configuration data from AD RMS and import it to Azure Information Protection**